Graphs definition

 We will use the traditional notation f=v

-for these couples.
+for these pairs.

 The correspondence between compact notation and feature structure depends on the config